 Slight pilling is normal, especially after a few trips to the washer and dryer.
 But having a proper care routine for your fitted sheets will always do wonders to retain the feel and quality of the material.
 Here are tips to ensure that they do not pill easily.

-• Use cold water to wash sheets, as hot water damages the fabric faster.
-As mentioned, heat causes the fibers to weaken and loosen quickly.
+- Use cold water to wash sheets, as hot water damages the fabric faster.
+As mentioned, heat causes the fibres to weaken and loosen quickly.

 Then, remove the sheets immediately after the cycle ends.
 Be sure not to over dry them in order to retain the feel of soft bedsheets.

-Avoid using harsh detergents when washing your sheets as they contain brighteners.
-These bleach derivatives can weaken the fibers.
+- Avoid using harsh detergents when washing your sheets as they contain brighteners.
+These bleach derivatives can weaken the fibres.
+Instead, use a bleach-free detergent with no bleach or optical brighteners.
+To brighten whites, you can add 1/4 cup lemon juice to the wash cycle instead of bleach.

-If you’re looking for a plastic-free alternative to your traditional laundry detergent, Mundo Eco detergent sheet is the way to go.
-It is biodegradable, hypoallergenic, and packed with ultra-concentrated cleaning power!
+- If you’re looking for a plastic-free alternative to your traditional laundry detergent, an eco-friendly or enzyme-based detergent is the way to go.

 How To Remove Pilling From Sheets

-But if you want to save yourself the trouble, again, it boils down to selecting smooth bedsheets made of high-quality materials.
+But if you want to save yourself the trouble, again, it boils down to selecting smooth bedsheets.

 Bed Sheet Materials That Are Less Prone To Pilling